ToumiYassine/PL300/pl-300-reponses.md

 Split	the	Logged	column	by	using	at	as	the	delimiter.
 D.
 Apply	the	Parse	function	from	the	Date	transformations	options	to	the	Logged	column.
+Answer:
+C
+Explanation:
+Split	the	Logged	column	by	using	at	as	the	delimiter.

+---

+## Question 31
+**Énoncé de la question :**
+Correct	answer	is	A.	Merge	combines	columns.
+Append	combines	rows.
+The	question	is	about	related	tables.
+You	have	a	CSV	file	that	contains	user	complaints.
+The	file	contains	a	column	named	Logged.
+Logged	contains	the date	and	time	each	complaint	occurred.
+The	data	in	Logged	is	in	the	following	format:	2018-12-31	at	08:59.
+You	need	to	be	able	to	analyze	the	complaints	by	the	logged	date	and	use	a	built-in	date	hierarchy.
+What	should	you	do?
+A.
+Apply	a	transformation	to	extract	the	last	11	characters	of	the	Logged	column	and	set	the	data	type	of	the new	column	to	Date.
+B.
+Change	the	data	type	of	the	Logged	column	to	Date.
+C.
+Split	the	Logged	column	by	using	at	as	the	delimiter.
+D.
+Apply	the	Parse	function	from	the	Date	transformations	options	to	the	Logged	column.
+Answer:
+C
+Explanation:
 Split	the	Logged	column	by	using	at	as	the	delimiter.
 HOTSPOT
 -